On this site:

 Popular histories of the island claim that John Huggins built the Bath Hotel in 1778 and that Horatio Nelson and the poet Samuel Taylor Coleridge were among its early famous visitors.

 However, new research suggests that it was built several decades later and that neither Nelson nor ST Coleridge visited.
-However, different stories have emerged that shed light on Nevis's history.
+Through the new research different themes have emerged that shed light on Nevis's history.
+See The Bath House Hotel, Charlestown.

 - British Library Endangered Archives Programme

-A very fragile volume of late eighteenth-century Nevis court records (D Small, 2008)
+A fragile volume of late eighteenth-century Nevis court records (D Small, 2008)

-for a Major Project Grant under the Endangered Archives Programme (EAP794).
-This two-year project is led by Dr Andrew Pearson of Pearson Archaeology,
+In early 2015 a new project was begun under the Endangered Archives Programme (EAP794).
+This built on EAP093 and was led by Dr Andrew Pearson of Pearson

 Bush Hill: the ruined windmill tower